WiiW337/monkeesbandweb/README.md

 - Links in **HOME** page was tested & is work.
 - Music & Video in **MEDIA** page also tested & is work too.
 - Form in **CONTACT** page was tested by no enter any info or wrongly enter information, the form will notify user.
+- Social media links in **CONTACT** page is tested & work.
+Browser will open a new tab for the social media website.
 - Also tested by other user from community of slack.